Biometria-se/grizzly/docs/content/framework/usage/variables/environment-configuration.md

 ## Usage

-In a feature file the dictionary can then be used by prefixing the path of a node under `configuration` with `$conf::`.
+In a feature file the dictionary can then be used by prefixing the path of a node under `configuration` with `$conf::<tree path to variable>$`.

 Example: